mphonic/jstor-labs-topic-inference/README.md

  # Jstor Labs Topic Inference
-A .NET Console app that queries Jstor Labs' Topic Inferencer API to get a list of topics relevant to a given document.
+A .NET Console app that queries [Jstor Labs' Topic Inferencer](http://labs.jstor.org/api/docs/) to get a list of topics relevant to a given document.

 ### Usage
 JstorLabsInferTopics.dll URL_OR_PATH_TO_FILE